 Following a Government Statement made on 20 July 2022, Natural England have issued further advice:

 Validating your application

-- Correct fee received;
+- a correct fee

-- Various scale drawings showing proposal.
+- scale drawings showing the proposal

-In addition, some applications may require additional items, such as:
+Some applications require additional items, such as:

-- Photographs of site;
+- photos of site

 What to include with your application